 I often scroll back through my recent history to see commands I previously run.
 When I do that, I find it useful to have some sort of timestamp on my console that I can look back on and see approximately when commands were run.
 To do this, I display the current time when the previous command finished executing.

-with some formatting syntax and returning the result to the screen.
-I am saving the result to a variable called $Date
+To create a timestamp, execute Get-Date with specific formatting syntax and display the result on the screen.
+I am saving the result to a variable called $Date.
+Later on, I’ll show where to use the $Date variable in the output.

 Querying how long the last command ran

 Another helpful piece of information is knowing how long the last command I executed took to run.
 For most commands, the result ranges between a few milliseconds and a few seconds in length.
-Occasionally I will need to perform some queries that can run for multiple minutes before completing.
-Knowing how long command took to run is helpful and helps set a realistic expectation if I have to run a command again.
+Occasionally, I will need to perform some queries that can run for multiple minutes before completing.
+Knowing how long a command took to run is helpful and helps set a realistic expectation if I have to run a command again.

-To get the last command, I query the history using Get-History
+To get the last command, I query the history using Get-History and then instruct PowerShell to run only the last command.

-in PS7, I can use the duration property to show how long the last execution time was.
-But duration isn't an available property in PS5.
+The information available Get-History also includes how long a command took to run (execution time).
+If I run Get-History in PS7, I can use the duration property to show how long the last execution time was.
+But duration isn’t an available property in PS5.
 I use PS5 and PS7, and I would like my code to work in both environments.

 I can do some math to calculate duration and know that it will work in PS5 & PS7.
-Execution time is calculated by subtracting end time from the start time.
-Both of those values are included in the history for PS5 and PS7; you just need to know how to access the properties.
-I am saving the result displayed in seconds to a variable named $RunTime
+The execution time is determined by subtracting the start time from the end time.
+Both values are included in the history for PS5 and PS7; you just need to know how to access the properties.
+I am saving the result displayed in seconds to a variable named $RunTime because that is the best value for most commands I run.

-$RunTime = ($lastCommand.EndExecutionTime - $lastCommand.StartExecutionTime).TotalSeconds
+$RunTime: ($lastCommand.EndExecutionTime - $lastCommand.StartExecutionTime).TotalSeconds

 In the syntax below, I am testing the total runtime.
 If it's greater than 60 seconds, the code converts the seconds to minutes and seconds.
 If it's not, then just display the time in seconds.